24K Magic (song): Accolades

 The song was listed by several publications as being among the best songs of the year.
 Entertainment Weekly's Ray Rahman dubbed the song a "bulletproof party jam", ranking it number 35 on the list of 100 songs.
 On the list of the 101 best songs of 2016 compiled by Spin, the publication ranked the song at number 61 and Winston Cook-Wilson said that Mars emulated the style he listened to while growing up and was nothing but impressive.
 On the Billboard 100 Best Pop Songs of 2016: Critics' Picks list, the single was placed at number 64.
 Taylor Weatherby wrote that Mars was able to "create another bonafide hip-shaker" like "Uptown Funk" thanks to "24K Magic"'s "infectious beat and James Brown-worthy vocal exhortations".
 The Village Voice's annual year-end Pazz & Jop critics' poll selected it as the 48th best song of 2016, tied with Childish Gambino's "Redbone" and Beyoncé's "All Night".
 In 2017, "24K Magic" received a nomination for International Hit of the Year at the 2017 Danish GAFFA Awards.
 It was nominated by the 48th NAACP Image Awards for Outstanding Song, Contemporary.
 In the same year, "24K Magic" won Top 40 Single of the Year at the New Music Awards.

 In the same year, at the 30th Annual Nickelodeon Kids' Choice Awards the track received a nomination for Favorite Song, and a nomination for International Hit of the Year at the MTV Millennial Awards.
 At the 2017 Radio Disney Music Awards, the single won the award for Best Song That Makes You Smile.
 "24K Magic" received the accolade for Top 10 Gold International Gold Songs at the RTHK International Pop Poll.
 In the same year, it was nominated for Best R&B Song at the 2017 Billboard Music Awards.
 The song was nominated for Choice Music: Pop Song at the 2017 Teen Choice Awards, but lost.
 In 2018, "24K Magic" won Record of The Year at the 60th Annual Grammy Awards ceremony.
 That same year, it lost the award for International Work of the Year at the APRA Music Awards.
 The song won an award for excellence in Record Production/Single or Track at the 2018 TEC Awards.
 Mediabase, in their year-end list of 2017, had "24K Magic" as the third most played song at Urban AC stations.
-In 2017, the track was one of the winners of Most Performed Songs at the ASCAP Pop Music Awards.
-In the following year, at the same award ceremony, it won, again, Most Performed Songs, and from the Rhythm & Soul Music Awards was one of the Winning R&B/Hip-Hop Songs.
+In 2017 and 2018, the track was one of the winners of Most Performed Songs at the ASCAP Pop Music Awards.
+In 2018, at the Rhythm & Soul Music Awards it was one of the winners of R&B/Hip-Hop Songs.